 This bond is one of a duly authorized issue of bonds of the Company known as its First Mortgage Bonds, issued and to be issued without limitation as to aggregate principal amount except as set forth in the Indenture hereinafter mentioned in one or more series and equally secured (except insofar as a sinking fund or other similar fund established in accordance with the provisions of the Indenture may afford additional security for the bonds of any specific series) by an Indenture of Mortgage (herein called the "Indenture") dated as of January 1, 1941, executed by the Philadelphia Suburban Water Company (now Aqua Pennsylvania, Inc., f/k/a Pennsylvania Suburban Water Company, as successor by merger) to The Pennsylvania Company for Insurances on Lives and Granting Annuities (succeeded as trustee by The Bank of New York Mellon Trust Company, N.A.), as Trustee (the "Trustee"), to which Indenture and all indentures supplemental thereto reference is hereby made for a description of the property mortgaged and pledged, the nature and extent of the security, the rights of the holders and registered owners of the bonds and of the Trustee in respect of such security, and the terms and conditions under which the bonds are and are to be secured and may be issued under the Indenture; but neither the foregoing reference to the Indenture nor any provision of this bond or of the Indenture or of any indenture supplemental thereto shall affect or impair the obligation of the Company, which is absolute and unconditional, to pay at the stated or accelerated maturity herein and in the Indenture provided, the principal of and premium, if any, and interest on this bond as herein provided.
-As provided in the Indenture, the bonds may be issued in series for various principal amounts, may bear different tates and may otherwise vary as in the Indenture provided or permitted.
-This bond is one of the bonds described in the Forty-seventh Supplemental Indenture (the "Forty-seventh Supplemental Indenture") dated as of October 15, 2012, and desig
+As provided in the Indenture, the bonds may be issued in series for various principal amounts, may bear different dates and mature at different times, may bear interest at different rates and may otherwise vary as in the Indenture") dated as of October 1, 2013, and designated therein as "First Mortgage Bond, 4.61% Series due 2045" in the aggregate prin

-Concurrently herewith the Company is issuing its "First Mortgage Bond, 3.79% Series due 2041" in the aggregate principal amount of \$40,000,000 and its "First Mortgage Bond, 3.85% Series due 2047" in the aggregate principal amount of \$20,000,000.
+Concurrently with the issuance of the Bonds, the Company is issuing its "First Mortgage Bond, 3.94% Series due 2031" in the aggregate principal amount of \$25,000,000 and its "First Mortgage Bond, 4.62% Series due 2046" in the aggregate principal amount of \$25,000,000.